 Result code: indicating whether the Join Request is admitted or not.
 If not, it lists the reason of the rejection.

-Service Provider Network descriptor, such as capability (max NA number, max user number…), security information, etc.

-Service Provider’s network address list which helps NA to choose a proper port for the following communication

 Access Network Release Procedure

-There are two ways to release the access network: access network is released by itself, or released by the service provider.
+There are two ways to release the access network: access network is released by itself, or released by the access network operator through the NMS.

 (a)